jbilander/JTAG-Connect/README.md

 # JTAG-Connect
-USB-blaster programming the intel/altera FPGA using a DIY spring clip with pogo-pins that clips onto a standard 2.0 mm pin pitch SMD-footprint:
+USB-blaster programming the intel/altera FPGA using a DIY spring clip with pogo-pins that clips onto a standard 2.0 mm pin pitch JTAG SMD-footprint:

 <br />
 <a href="images/JTAG_connect_pic1.jpg">